Howard Beach racial attack

-Michael Griffith (March 2, 1963 – December 20, 1986) was a 23-year-old black man who was killed on December 20, 1986, in Howard Beach, in Queens, New York City, in a racially motivated attack.
-Griffith and two other black men were set upon by a group of white youths outside a pizza parlor.
+The Howard Beach racial attack was a racially-motivated attack on December 20, 1986, in which a 23-year-old black man, Michael Griffith, was killed in Howard Beach, in Queens, New York City.
+Griffith and two other black men were set up by a group of white youths outside a pizza parlor.
 Two of the victims, including Griffith, were severely beaten.
-Griffith fled onto a highway where he was fatally struck by a passing car.
+Griffith fled onto a highway where he was fatally struck by a passing motorist.

 Three local teenagers, Jon Lester, Scott Kern, and Jason Ladone, were convicted of manslaughter for the death of Griffith.
 A fourth assailant, Michael Pirone, was acquitted.
 Griffith's death heightened racial tensions in New York City and was the second of three highly publicized, racially motivated killings of black men by white mobs in New York City in the 1980s.
-The other victims were Willie Turks in 1982 and Yusuf Hawkins in 1989.
+The other victims were Willie Turks in 1982 and Yusef Hawkins in 1989.

 Michael Griffith

-Griffith was born in 1963.
-He immigrated to the United States from Trinidad with his family in 1973.
+Griffith was born on March 2, 1963.
+He immigrated to the United States from Guyana with his family in 1973.
+He was a member of Our Lady of Charity Catholic Church in Crown Heights, Brooklyn.